Contact: Rebecca L. Jayne

 INTERDISCIPLINARY STUDIES 250.
 (1) CULTURAL ENGAGEMENT IN STUDY ABROAD (EL-OFF).
 This course is designed to enhance the study abroad experience by encouraging students to deepen their understanding of the culture in which they will be living during their time abroad.
 There will be activities to be completed prior to travel, while in the host country, and after students return.
 This course counts for a Compass (EL-OFF) experiential learning credit, which means that the College wants students to learn as much as they can by reflecting on what it means to be immersed in another culture, rather than being an observant tourist.
 Students will set goals for themselves which they will evaluate periodically to make decisions about what has helped or hindered their progress in achieving those goals.

 INTERDISCIPLINARY STUDIES 255.
 (1) SUMMER RESEARCH SKILLS (EL-ON).
-This course is designed to help summer research students think about how to engage in independent scholarly work by exploring, reflecting on, and formulating responses to questions about general and discipline-specific research skills.
+This course is designed to help summer research students think about how to engage in independent scholarly work by exploring, reflecting on, and formulating responses to questions about general and disciplinespecific research skills.
 Students will learn to identify resources and contexts in their research field, situate their projects within a larger scholarly conversation, and present their work to others outside their field.
 They will also consider ways in which their work has connections to other disciplines, as well as whether it has potential to contribute to helping others.

 INTERDISCIPLINARY STUDIES 320.
 (3) PHILANTHROPY IN THEORY AND PRACTICE.
 Through the lenses of philosophy, classics, religion, history, and economics, students learn how western ideas about philanthropy have changed over time and how philanthropy is practiced today in an effort to improve the living conditions of people locally, nationally, and globally.
 The class includes a service learning component with a local non-profit organization.
 Prerequisite: Rhetoric 102 and junior or senior standing.

 INTERDISCIPLINARY STUDIES 372.
-(3) SEMINAR IN ENVIRONMENTAL STUDIES.
+(3) CAPSTONE FOR ENVIRONMENTAL STUDIES SENIORS.
 A topical capstone experience for students in the Environmental Studies Minor, designed to integrate the various courses taken by the students (or by other students who have completed an appropriate subset of the designated courses required in the Minor but not officially enrolled in the program) and to allow reflection on and engagement with significant issues that arise in the study of the environment.
 Students are expected to apply the concepts and materials of related courses to meta-themes discussed in the seminar.
 Topics may include issues in ecology, the economics of environmentalism, and bioethics, as well as other scientific, social science, and humanistic concerns.
 Prerequisite: at least four courses required for the Environmental Studies Minor.
 Offered: spring semester.

 INTERDISCIPLINARY STUDIES 375.
 (3) LEADERSHIP AND PUBLIC SERVICE IN CONSTITUTIONAL CONTEXT.
 Beginning with an examination of the major historical developments that have shaped the place and role of administrative-class officials in the United States, this course provides students with a general introduction to significant legal and political dimensions of public-sector employment.
 Consideration is given to the general subject of public-service ethics, including such topics as conflict of interest regulations, and to the complexities of intergovernmental and inter-branch relations.
 The first segment of the course focuses on historical, ethical, and political themes, while the second part is devoted to management-related matters and legal issues.
 Prerequisites: junior standing and consent of the instructor.
 Offered: fall semester.

 INTERDISCIPLINARY STUDIES 377-380.
 (1 each) PUBLIC SERVICE SEMINARS.
 377 (Constitutional History/Culture) reviews the political thought of leading founders such as Washington, Madison, and Jefferson with the goal of understanding the “cultural” as well as the “governmental” dimensions of the American constitutional order.
 Attention also is given to the “reformist” thinking of Lincoln, Wilson, and Franklin Roosevelt.
 378 (Budgeting) examines theories and practices associated with governmental budgeting with special attention given to object classification, performance, program, and zero-base budgeting.
 379 (Organizational Science) examines various management theories that have been developed and applied within public-sector organizations.
 Assignments cover the work of Frederick Taylor, Herbert Maslow, Herbert Simon, and the New Public Administration Movement, among others.
 380 (Administrative Law) introduces students to some of the major concepts and principles in the field of administrative law (e.g., sovereign immunity, “privilege” and “delegations” doctrines).
 Assigned readings include case material from judicial and administrative agencies, as well as commentaries by practitioners and theorists.
 Students enrolled in these “lab” courses are expected to attend presentations/workshops by speakers both on and off campus.
-Prerequisite: enrollment in the James Madison Public Service Certificate Program.
+Prerequisite: enrollment in the minor for Leadership in the Public Interest.
 Offered: one each semester.

 INTERDISCIPLINARY STUDIES 395.
 (3) PUBLIC SERVICE INTERNSHIP RESEARCH PROJECT.
 The internship, required of students in the Public Service Program, is to be combined with a research project.
 The internship and research project are closely supervised by a faculty member.
 Internships are arranged to complement the course work in the Public Service Program.
 Credit is awarded only following a public defense of the completed research project.
 Prerequisite: Interdisciplinary Studies 375.
 Offered: fall semester.